-CRIM 2133 Juvenile Delinquency and Law 3 credits (3 lec.)
+CRIM 2133 Juvenile Delinquency and Law

 Course is designed to be an objective presentation of the many diverse views and perspectives that characterize the study of juvenile delinquency reflecting its interdisciplinary nature.
 The course maintains a balance of theory, law, policy, and practice.